Professional Longarm Machine Quilting

 Edge-to-edge patterns - $0.019 per square inch

 CUSTOM QUILTING: Custom quilting uses a combination of techniques and patterns to highlight the uniqueness of your quilt top.
-In general, this is much more labor intensive than just edge to edge work because it involves considerable planning, as well as much more stop and go stitching, etc. My charge for custom quilting starts at $0.035 per square inch and goes up from there depending on if more elaborate quilting is desired than what I would normally do with custom quilting, or if I need to draft special pattern sizes, do straight-line ruler work, etc.
+In general, this is much more labor intensive than just edge to edge work because it involves considerable planning, as well as much more stop and go stitching, etc. My charge for custom quilting starts at $0.035 per square inch for light custom and goes up from there depending on if more elaborate quilting is desired than what I would normally do with custom quilting, or if I need to draft special pattern sizes, do straight-line ruler work, etc.

 THREAD: I charge $1.50 per bobbin for thread.
 A queen sized all-over quilt will generally take about 4-5 bobbins, so a baby quilt or lap quilt will take 1-2, etc. I have hundreds of colors, including variegated threads, so will be able to choose the perfect thread to match your quilt.